List of natural disasters in Australia

-This is a list of all major natural disasters in Australian European history.
+This is a list of all major natural disasters in modern Australian history.
 The natural disasters included here are all the notable events that resulted in significant loss of life or property due to natural, non-biological processes of the Earth within Australian territory.
 Due to inflation, the monetary damage estimates are not comparable.
 Unless otherwise noted, the year given is when the currency's valuation was calculated.
 References can be found in the associated articles noted.